-This trend goes one step further and differentiates from the classic headline ways even more.
-The artless non-fancy (yet trendy) way to display your landing page headline is by making the headline message so clear it doesn’t feel like a headline.
+This trend differentiates from classic headlines even more.
+The artless, non-fancy (but trendy) way to display your landing page headline is by making the headline message so clear that it doesn’t feel like a headline.

 Here’s an example from Dakwak where the headline consists of a question and a direct answer about the solution:

-The almost-invisible headline follows the general trend of visitors not falling for cheesy salesy pitches any longer.
-The trend is to be real and be direct in your headlines.
+The almost-invisible headline follows the general trend of visitors not responding to cheesy pitches any longer.
+Instead, be real and direct in your headlines.

-There’s a build-up of mobile users that we can no longer ignore.
+There’s a build-up of mobile users that we can’t ignore.
 The trick to reaching these visitors is to have your offers live where your visitors hang out on mobile.

-Since we have this many people hanging out on mobile nowadays:
+Since we have so many more people hanging out on mobile nowadays…

-For those who have a super useful mobile app (non-useful ones just shouldn’t exist), dedicating a landing page to the mobile app is a significant trend.
-Here’s a Pearr mobile app landing page examples:
+Dedicating a landing page to your mobile app is a significant and effective tactic.
+Here’s a Pearr mobile app landing page example:

-As we increase our time spent on mobile devices, we’ll like see easily downloadable offers more and more.
+As we increase our time spent on mobile devices, we’ll likely see easily downloadable offers like this more often.

-It’s becoming popular to create landing pages that are specifically designed to reach your audiences hanging out on social media platforms.
-It’s no wonder because your visitors feel and behave differently on social media so you want to address that and tailor your designs and message.
+It’s becoming popular to create landing pages that are specifically designed to reach your audiences on social media platforms.
+It’s no wonder — your visitors feel and behave differently on social media, so you should tailor your designs and message to that audience.

 Here’s an example of Plate’s social media ad:

-Tip: Tap into their decision making cycle, their mood, their location, their mental mode and tailor your landing page to that stage of your visitor’s experience.
+Tip: Tap into your users’ decision making cycle, their mood, their location, their mental state.
+Tailor your landing page to that stage of your visitor’s experience.

-Usability is such a big deal in general, and making sure the experience is functionable on several devices is a must these days.
+Usability is a big deal, and making sure your landing page experience is functional across all devices is a must these days.

-Most businesses are at least using more responsive landing page designs with better performance, however the trend of using a dedicated mobile experience that’s only optimized for mobile traffic is the more effective trend.
+Most businesses are at least using more responsive landing page designs with better performance, but we’ve found that a dedicated mobile experience optimized for mobile traffic is more effective.